 - Los Gigantes: Snowbirds can enjoy the stunning sandy beaches in Los Gigantes.
 There are high cliffs around the area that tourists sometimes go to the cliffs to watch the sunset on the ocean.
 Snowbirds can also go whale-watching.

-Activities in Tenerife in the winter
+Activities in Tenerife in the fall, winter, or spring

 There are a couple of activities snowbirds could spend their time enjoying.
 Some of these fun activities are: